-We are all aware of the importance of exercise in maintaining a fit and healthy physique.
+We are all aware of the importance of exercise in maintaining a fit and healthy physique and the associated workout benefits.
 The difficulty is that, as humans, we tend to get locked in repetitive routines due to our hectic lifestyles and our nature as creatures of habit.

 Mix it up

-If you don’t want to switch because you enjoy what you’re doing, consider increasing the intensity of your workout every now and again.
+If you don’t want to switch because you enjoy what you’re doing, consider increasing the intensity of your routine every now and again to get the full workout benefits.
 Make it a personal challenge to beat your own personal best, whether it’s in terms of speed, strength, or flexibility.
 When lifting weights, be sure you can only complete 8-12 reps per set.
 When doing 12 becomes second nature, it’s time to increase the weight.
 If you’re doing moderate-intensity cardio, make sure you’re just out of breath enough to not be able to sing while still being able to carry a conversation.
 You know it’s time to move faster when you can sing out the chorus of your favourite song.

 We may hesitate trying something new because we don’t know where to begin.
 A personal trainer, a class, or internet tutorials can help with this.
 Look for workouts that target different body parts or provide a range of intensity levels depending on your fitness level.
 Try something you’ve never tried before, you could be surprised!

 Different body parts